What to Do in Athens

 In just about any direction you turn, your eyes will meet the Parthenon on Acropolis hill, yet the nightlife is sophisticated having evolved into a world-class affair that meets the famous food scene.
 It draws big crowds of locals and visitors alike, with celebrity DJs, live tunes, and plenty of creative cocktails.

 There are so many things to do in Athens, you’ll probably have to narrow down your list by choosing from the best options.
+Don’t forget to check out all the cruises and private tours we have from Athens.

 Climb Acropolis Hill